 In Darfur we have at least two million displaced civilians currently.
-It is UNA-MID's duty to ensure that the displaced are
+It is UNA-

 On 10 February 2014, the AU-UN JSR/JCM Mohamed Ibn Chambas met with the leaders of Sudan Liberation Army-Abdul Wahid, Sudan Liberation Army-Minni Minawi and the Justice and Equality Movement-Gibril Ibrahim to follow up on the outcomes of the technical workshop on peace and security in Darfur held in Addis Ababa, Ethiopia, in December 2013.
 The meeting took place during a three-day visit to Kampala, Uganda.
 Photo by Luce Remy, UNAMID.